usama0300854/ros_esp32/README.md

 # ros_esp32
-this is the code from which you can control a differential robot from your laptop running ros.the esp32 will receive commands from udp.
+this is the code from which you can control a differential robot from your laptop running ros.the esp32 will receive commands over udp.

 first open a terminal in your laptop can run roscore command